pedroperson/traffic/README.md

 ## Formating

 I am using the "Black Formatter" extension in VS code to autoformat onsave.
 Lets use the default settings for now.

+## TODOs

+- move the piece and relationships management to another file away from map_2, map should just answer helper functions about itself